shuvronilmondal3/Loan_Default_Prediction/README.md

 # Loan Default Prediction Web Application
-(Optional: You can add a GIF or screenshot of your project in action here.)

 Overview
 This project is an end-to-end machine learning application designed to predict the likelihood of a customer defaulting on a home equity loan.
 It addresses a critical business need for financial institutions by automating credit risk assessment, making the process faster, more consistent, and less prone to human bias.